RHsyseng/telco-operations/rhacm/kyverno/README.md

 # **Kyverno Policies on RHACM**

-This is the result of an exploratory spike around using Kyverno in RHACM Policies and what gaps exist between RHACM and Kyverno policy engines.
+This is the result of an exploratory spike around using Kyverno vs RHACM Policies and what gaps exist between RHACM and Kyverno policy engines.

 ## **Deploying Kyverno**